Knight's Cross of the Iron Cross: Post-war

-The German Law of Titles, Orders and Honours (Gesetz über Titel, Orden und Ehrenzeichen) regulates the wearing of the Knight's Cross in post World War II Germany.
-German law prohibits wearing a swastika, so on 26 July 1957 the West German government authorized replacement Knight's Crosses with an Oak Leaf Cluster in place of the swastika, similar to the Iron Cross of 1914, and the denazified Iron Cross of 1957, which could be worn by World War II recipients.
+The German Law on Titles, Orders and Honours (Gesetz über Titel, Orden und Ehrenzeichen) regulates the wearing of the Knight's Cross in post-World War II Germany.
+German law prohibits wearing a swastika, so on 26 July 1957, the West German government authorized replacement Knight's Crosses with an Oak Leaf Cluster in place of the swastika, similar to the Iron Cross of 1914, and the denazified Iron Cross of 1957, which World War II recipients could wear.